 2. Start or strengthen your preventive maintenance plan

 To start, identify the areas of your home that require regular maintenance— such as your HVAC system, plumbing, electrical wiring, and appliances.
 Be sure to check the manufacturer's maintenance recommendations and ensure you're following them.
-For example, changing your air filter regularly can help prevent costly HVAC repairs.

 3. Hire professionals for routine maintenance activities